 Learn how to generate a cut list by watching this video.

 3D is the same as Perspective in Pro100.

-When you click on the Apply button in any dialog box you will see the immediate result of you changes.
+When you click on the Apply button in any dialog box you will see the immediate result of your changes.
 You only need to click on Apply if you want to check your changes before saving your work.
-Other wise just click on the OK button to save what ever you are doing.
+Otherwise just click on the OK button to save whatever you are doing.

-Axonometric projection is a type of parallel projection, more specifically a type of orthographic projection, used to create a pictorial drawing of an object, where the object is rotated along one or more of its axes relative to the plane of projection.1
+Axonometric projection is a type of parallel projection, more specifically a type of orthographic projection, used to create a pictorial drawing of an object, where the object is rotated along one or more of its axes relative to the plane of projection.

 Catalog and Library are used interchangeability by Pro100 Users.
 A catalog is a group of products.
 An example would be a catalog of cabinets.
 American Frame cabinets is a catalog/library of frame cabinets.

 The top of a cabinet.
-Can be Granit, Corian, High Pressure Laminate, Slate etc, Also called a Work Top.
+Can be Granite, Corian, High Pressure Laminate, Slate etc. Also called a Work Top.

-A Dado joint can be as simple as a groove in a board to hold an other board.
-Pro100 cutlist makes allowances for Dados and will show them in wire frame mode.
+A Dado joint is a groove in a board to hold another board.
+Pro100 cutlist makes allowances for Dados and will show them in wireframe mode.

 Elements are used to create group objects like cabinets, closets, furniture etc. In the Properties Dialog Box, Report tab an element is the same as the Piece List

-View of the room you see when you click on one of these tabs. .
+View of the room you see when you click on one of the tabs.
 Dimensioning only works in these views and Plan.